If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 So there you go!
 You don’t have to worry whether Google ranks your content or not as long as you’re not copying others content.

-The popular content myth is “Google penalizes the site with duplicate content” – while it’s not entirely true but having duplicate content can degrade your website user experience and you never know when does Google actually start penalizing the sites with duplicate content issues.
+The popular content myth is “Google penalizes the site with duplicate or copied content” – while it’s not entirely true but having such content can degrade your website user experience and you never know when does Google actually start penalizing the sites with duplicate content problems.

-Try to find and fix those issues on your website as early as possible and make sure to always keep an eye on duplicate content for better search and user experience.
+Try to find and fix those issues on your website as early as possible and make sure to always keep an eye on duplicate or similar content for better search and user experience.

 Do you’ve any more questions?
-What else are you doing to overcome duplicate content issues on your site?
 Share your thoughts in the comments.